 Date Source: Nebraska Department of Education.
-For the sake of simplicity, this chart does not show the cohort graduation rate of 90.0% for the 27 Native Hawaiians and other Pacific Islanders who graduated in 2010-11 or the graduation rate of 88.6% for the 451 graduates in the category of two or more races.
+For the sake of simplicity, this chart does not show the cohort graduation rates in 2010-11 or 2011-12 for Native Hawaiians and other Pacific Islanders or for students of two or more races, which are now additional categories for analysis.